TheCodeSummoner/SecurityPi/config_instructions/install_python_libraries.md

 ### Purpose

-To install libraries needed for any of the challenges.
+To install libraries needed for the challenges.

 ### Instructions